fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 ![alt text][image5]

-The later described heat map is used to provide small search areas, where cars have been detected in previous images and the future position is forecasted.
+The below described heat map is used to provide small search areas, where cars have been detected in previous images and the future position is forecasted.
 I defined a symetric grid around the expected car position to track it through the images stream.
 The grid is created at `getSearchAreas()` in the module `heatmap.py` line 98 through 126 and uses scales 64, 96 and 128 pixel having an overlap of 0.9.
+Again I choose a high overlap to reduce the false error rate.

 ![alt text][image6]

 ####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+Demonstration of the process pipeline on test images.
+Optimization of the performance of the classifier?
+Initially in the main function of module the trained model, the scaler and the feature parameter are loaded at line 128 through 132 in module `processChain.py`.

-The pipeline for the processing is defined in the method `processColoredImage()` module `processChain.py`.
+The pipeline for the processing is defined in the method `processColoredImage()` module `processChain.py` at line 15 through 94.

-First the image is resized, if required at line 25.
+First the image is resized, if required at line 21.
 Then the image is scaled between 0 and 1 following the training images format.

-In line 37 through 46 the search parameters for the sliding windows are set and the window list is created calling `slideWindow()` of module `featureDetection.py`.
+In line 33 through 42 the search parameters for the sliding windows are set and the window list is created calling `slideWindow()` of module `featureDetection.py`.

-The search area retrieved from the heat map is added to the window search list at line 49 calling `getSearchAreas()` of module `heatmap.py`.
+The search area retrieved from the heat map is added to the window search list at line 45 calling `getSearchAreas()` of module `heatmap.py`.
 This function takes all forecasted car positions and lays a grid around these positions.

-The window list is searched at line 63 calling `searchWindows()` of module `featureDetection.py` using the same parameter as in the training.
+The window list is searched at line 59 calling `searchWindows()` of module `featureDetection.py` using the same parameter as for the training of the classifier.
-I choosed YCrCb 2-channel HOG features plus spatially binned color in the feature vector.
-The hog parameters are orient = 9, pix_per_cell = 8, cell per block = 3.

 The function `searchWindows()` loops over the windows list, resizes the image to (64,64) scale like the database images.
 It then creates the feature vector and normalizes it using the same scales as used in the training part.

 In the function I added a  flag `hardNegative`.
 If this is activated all windows predicted as label `car' are stored in a separate folder.
 This images are then manually verified to add them to the non-vehicle or vehicle database folder.
 Executing a retraining improves significantly the accuracy of the classifier in 1 to 3 cycles.

+The results of the windows search is used to update a heat map at line 73 in module `processChain.py` calling `update()` of the class `Heatmap` as defined in module `heatmap.py`.

+For each pixel in any window the heat value is increased by one.
+The resulting boxes for detected cars is calulated calling `calcBoxes()` at line 78.

+In this function I call `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap assuming each blob correspondeds to a vehicle.
+I constructed bounding boxes to cover the area of each blob detected.

 I choosed the SGDClassifier as it is fast and has more options to optimize.
 For this reason I created a function `gridSearch` in the module `trainSvm.py`.
+This estimator implements regularized linear models with stochastic gradient descent (SGD) learning.

 It allows to find the best setup for the classifier looping a multi-dimensional parameter space.
 I defined the parameter space for the tuning by `[{'loss':["hinge","modified_huber","squared_hinge"],'alpha': [0.00001,0.0001,0.001,0.01],"penalty":["l1","l2","elasticnet"]}]`

-The found optimal parameters are: `loss=`hinge`,`penalty=`elasticnet` and `alpha=`0.0001`.
+The found optimal parameters are: loss=`squared_hinge`,`penalty=`elasticnet` and `alpha=`0.01`.
+The alpha parameter is 1/C for usual Linear SVM.

 I decided have large overlay of search windows around the expected car position to improve the signal / error ratio.
 The more hit are stored in the heat map, the less false detections occure.
 For sure this costs computation power, but as I kept the search area  small, the performance is still good.